Prove your citizenship: born outside the U.S. to a U.S. citizen parent

 Typically, when a child is born outside the U.S. to parents who are U.S. citizens, they would file a Consular Report of Birth Abroad (CRBA).
 The U.S. Department of State issues CRBAs before a child turns 18 and are proof of the child's U.S. citizenship.
 Learn more about CRBAs, including how to apply for one or get it replaced or corrected.

-If your parents did not apply for a CRBA, you have two options for getting your citizenship recognized:
+If your parents did not apply for a CRBA, you have two options for getting your citizenship recognized.
+Understand how to apply for a:

 SHARE THIS PAGE: